A Look Back at My ICM Top 5

 The Quinnipiac Assignment called ICM Top 5 was a look at trending topics on Twitter, Facebook, and elsewhere, in an effort to determine what was really big.

 As would be expected, the biggest news story, both in traditional news spreading and via social media sharing, was the situation in Gaza.

 I chose a news story about Benjamin Netanyahu talking about Hamas (according to him) violating cease fires.

 My third choice for a trending news topic was the Ebola scare.
-With an American angle – there are a couple of Americans who have succumbed to the virus (these were people who had worked in places like Liberia) – the story was a good one to follow.
-It is evidently being followed around the world although the heaviest concentrations of hashtags are in the Sierra Leone area of Africa.
+With an American angle – there are a couple of Americans who have succumbed to the virus (people who had worked in places like Liberia) – the story was good to follow.
+It is evidently a story people are following around the world.
+Although the heaviest concentrations of hashtags are in the Sierra Leone area of Africa.